Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Introduction

-Building upon this pipeline, we present \textbf{SpatialMed}, a comprehensive benchmark comprising around 9.8k question-answer pairs across 2,375 CT scans.
-The benchmark spans 117 anatomical structures and 8 tumor types across multiple organs, including the kidney, pancreas, liver, lung, prostate, and brain.
-Questions are categorized into two types: multiple-choice questions and volume estimation.
-Our extensive evaluation of state-of-the-art MLLMs on SpatialMed reveals substantial limitations in their spatial understanding of CT data.
-These findings underscore the critical need for targeted advances in endowing MLLMs with robust spatial reasoning capabilities for medical imaging.
+Building upon this pipeline, we present \textbf{SpatialMed}, a comprehensive benchmark comprising approximately 31,253 question-answer pairs across 2,375 CT scans.
+The benchmark spans 117 anatomical structures and 7 tumor types across multiple organs, including the kidney, pancreas, liver, lung, prostate, and brain.
+Questions are organized into multiple-choice questions covering directional, extent, volume magnitude, and comparative reasoning, as well as direct volume estimation tasks.
+Our evaluation of 24 state-of-the-art MLLMs on SpatialMed, encompassing both 2D and 3D model architectures, reveals substantial limitations in their spatial understanding of CT data, with many models performing only marginally above random chance and exhibiting pervasive hallucinations in their reasoning chains.
+These findings underscore the critical need for targeted advances in spatial reasoning capabilities for medical imaging.